NinjaBearStudioTech/Documentation/Writerside/topics/combat/integration/cbt_integration_input.md

 This is done since the Opportunity Attack is expected to take control over both the character's movement and camera.

 The **Target Lock Ability** adds tags to its owner that, by default, disables inputs for the **camera**.
-This is done since the Target Lock is expected to always focus on the current target, so the camera must be still.
+This is done since the Target Lock is expected to always focus on the current target, so the camera must be locked, at least on the **yaw** axis.

 ## Input Buffer